Dear Millennials, I am worried. I am worried for our future.

 Knowing that foods that have less ingredients are better for you, is it worth the extra time to make your own homemade food?

-Poutine is not something I typically talk to clients about or share recipes of but when I saw it in the store it made me realize just how far it's gone - how incredibly dependent we've come on very basic foods and simple recipes (like gravy and cheese on potatoes) that we could so easily make at home.
+Poutine is not something I typically talk to clients about or share recipes of... but when I saw this it reminded me just how far it's gone - how incredibly dependent we've come on very basic foods and simple recipes (like gravy and cheese on potatoes) that we could so easily make at home.